 Phentermine is related chemically and pharmacologically to amphetamines.
 Amphetamines and other stimulant drugs have been extensively abused.
 Abuse of amphetamines and related drugs (e.g., phentermine) may be associated with impaired control over drug use and severe social dysfunction.
 There are reports of patients who have increased the dosage of these drugs to many times higher than recommended.
-Assess the risk of abuse prior to prescribing QSYMIA as part of a weight reduction and long-term maintenance of body weight program.
+Assess the risk of abuse prior to prescribing QSYMIA as part of a chronic weight management program.